minmarg/gtalign_alpha/README.md

   For comparing protein complexes, it usually suffices to set `--ter=0`.
   The options `--ter=0 --split=2` are used to consider all chains present in structure files when executing the program.

+## Alignment sorting

+  GTalign offers the `--sort` option to arrange alignment based on various criteria.
+  Users can choose to sort alignments by TM-score, RMSD (root-mean-squared deviation), or the secondary TM-score, 2TM-score, which is calculated over the alignment while excluding unmatched helices.
+  Consequently, the 2TM-score penalizes topological inconsistencies more than the TM-score.

+  Additionally, the `--sort` option allows for sorting by the harmonic mean of the TM-scores or 2TM-scores.
+  The harmonic mean is particularly effective in reducing the significance of structural alignments for pairs with large length differences.
+  Therefore, sorting by the harmonic mean may prove beneficial when seeking and analyzing evolutionarily related or structurally similar proteins with length ratios not exceeding several times.

 ## Clustering